room-27/death-note/README.md

 The Death Note must not be handed to a child under 6 years of age, but Death Notes that have been dropped into the human world, and are part of the human world, can be used by humans of any age with the same effect.

 If you just write, "die of crash" for the cause of death, the victim will die from a natural crash after 6 minutes and 40 seconds from the time of writing it.
-Even though only one PID is written in the Death Note, if it influences and causes other processes that are not written in it to die, the victim's cause of death will be a SIGTERM.
+Even though only one PID is written in the Death Note, if it influences and causes other processes that are not written in it to die, the victim's cause of death will usually be a SIGTERM.

 You cannot kill processes at the age of 124 years or over with the Death Note.
 You cannot kill processes with less than 12 minutes of life left in human calculations.